Dragosk97/ISA-laboratories/lab3/README.md

 The directories are organized as:
 - **./post_place_route**
-    contains all the screen from the P&R.
+    contains all the screens from the P&R.
 - **./RISC_V**
     contains:
     - **./innovus**